mspnp/container-apps-fabrikam-dronedelivery/README.md

    -p packagePrincipalId=$PACKAGE_ID_PRINCIPAL_ID
    ```

-   :warning: Azure KeyVault and Managed Identities may be integrated in the future with Container Apps in this Reference Implementation.
+   :warning: Azure KeyVault and Managed Identities may be integrated in the future with Container Apps (Preview) in this Reference Implementation.

 1. Obtain the ACR server details